×

 Mineral engine oil is widely known as regular or conventional engine oil.
 Mineral base oil is one of the products of crude oil refinement.
 Mineral oil is cheap and commonly used in automotive engine oils.
 Mineral engine oil is a good option for motorcycles with small-capacity engines.
 These engines do not enforce huge mechanical pressure thus, they do not require premium engine fluids.

-Mineral motorcycle engine oil offers good performance but for a shorter period of time.
+Mineral engine oil offers good performance but for a shorter period of time.
 Since it is cheaper, many bikers prefer to use mineral engine oil and then change the oil more frequently.

-Fully-synthetic engine oil
+Fully synthetic engine oil

 Semi-synthetic engine oil